jxson/front-matter/README.md

             title: 'Just hack\'n',
             description: 'Nothing to see here'
         },
-        body: 'This is some text about some stuff that happened sometime ago' }
+        body: '\nThis is some text about some stuff that happened sometime ago' }

 # Methods